coeusite/gentoo-on-arm/radxa-rockpro/gentoo.md

 emerge -j4 --ask net-misc/networkmanager
 ```
 ## Driver for WiFi adapter
-It seems Gentoo rootfs does not contain wifi driver (ethernet seems to be recognized).
+It seems Gentoo rootfs does not contain wifi driver (ethernet seems to be OK).
 In this case, you may ethier build corresponding kernel modules after flashing img with Ethernet,
     or build those modules somewhere else and copy them to the image.
 - Build kernel modules